-Confirm seasonal routes, beach closures, and ramp openings with the National Park Service.
+Confirm seasonal routes, beach closures and ramp openings with the National Park Service.
 All vehicles on the beach must apply for an off-road vehicle (ORV) beach driving permit.

 There are restrooms, changing rooms and a shower facility located at the day use area on Highway 12 just outside the village.
 There are plenty of good spots for those looking for more solitude along the entire beach up to the Hatteras Ferry.
 Look for the paved parking areas, not the sandy shoulder along the highway, for parking your vehicle.

-Several federally threatened and endangered species, including the piping plover and several species of sea turtles, nest on the island’s beaches, and sections may be closed to the public in order to protect these nests and young.
+Several federally threatened and endangered species, including the piping plover and several species of sea turtles, nest on the island’s beaches, and sections may be closed to the public in order to protect these nests.
 You will see NPS signs posting hours of access and closures at entry ramps where these protected species are breeding and nesting.
 Be sure to pay close attention to the park regulations.
 Violations for intrusions into protected areas and for pets off leash are strictly enforced by park rangers.
 Check with the National Park Service Visitor Center on Ocracoke for the most updated information.